CodesRunOnHumans/CodesRunOnHumans/README.md

 > The fourth step might be skipped since there are usually built-in `Croh` interpreters on almost all the human beings.

 > You know what?
-Without reading the above content, just run [`writing-a-croh-program.croh`](./examples/writing-a-croh-program.croh) by yourself, and you will have a satisfying `Croh` program.
+Without reading the above content, just execute [`writing-a-croh-program.croh`](./examples/writing-a-croh-program.croh) by yourself, and you will have a satisfying `Croh` program.

 ## Features
 ### Naturally Wide Compatibility

-Codes of `Croh` will run in the brains of anyone that knows the languages that the codes are written in.
+Codes of `Croh` will run in the brains of any human beings that know the languages that the codes are written in.

 And, even yours...
 Try running this line: